FleetPro Passenger Ship Management

 FleetPro Passenger Ship Management was founded in 2012 as a merger of two existing passenger ship management companies and is based in Switzerland.
 It combined International Shipping Partners (ISP), a passenger ship management services company headquartered in Miami, Florida, United States, and River Advice of Basel, Switzerland.
 The majority owners became a Netherlands-based private equity fund.
-In January 2014 the two operations were renamed FleetPro Ocean and FleetPro River respectively.
+In January 2014, the two operations were renamed FleetPro Ocean and FleetPro River respectively.
+The company was bought out in November 2015 and later rebranded into CMI Leisure, which was then bought by Anglo-Eastern Leisure Management in March 2023, becoming Anglo-Eastern Cruise Management.

 Management and administrative services provided include deck and engine manning, maintenance, drydockings, inspections, conversions, upgradings and volume purchasing.